sailpoint-oss/golang-sdk/api_v3/docs/AccessRequestPhases.md

 HasPhaseReference returns a boolean if a field has been set.

-### SetPhaseReferenceNil

-`func (o *AccessRequestPhases) SetPhaseReferenceNil(b bool)`

- SetPhaseReferenceNil sets the value for PhaseReference to be an explicit nil

-### UnsetPhaseReference
-`func (o *AccessRequestPhases) UnsetPhaseReference()`

-UnsetPhaseReference ensures that no value is present for PhaseReference, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)